Team6 Game Studios

-Team6 Game Studios B.V. is a privately owned, Dutch video game developer based in Assen, Netherlands.
+Team6 Game Studios B.V. was a privately owned Dutch video game developer based in Assen, Netherlands.

-Founded in 2001 with a different name, the creative team developed several games.
-Then, in 2003, the founders decided to change the name to Team6 Game Studios B.V.
-The company currently employs approximately 40 workers and is headed by Director Ronnie Nelis.
+Founded in 2001 under a different name, the creative team developed several games.
+However, in 2003, the founders decided to change the name to Team6 Game Studios B.V.
+At its peak, the studio employed 74 staff.
+In 2017, CEO Ronnie Nelis passed the leadership to Roderick Roode.
+The company was declared bankrupt in 2024.

-As of 2019, Team6 has developed more than 80 games for gaming consoles such as Xbox, PlayStation, Oculus, HTC Vive, and Nintendo, as well as for iOS and Windows based operating systems.
-While the majority of Team6’s releases are racing games, Team6 includes other genres such as action-shooters.
-The Studio is best known for FlatOut 3: Chaos & Destruction.
-Other notable titles are Road Rage, which Metacritic lists as the second-worst game of 2017, and Taxi Chaos which Metacritic lists as the fourth-worst game of 2021.
-Since 2016, the studio decided to fully focus on mobile and console games.
-It is currently also working on health & exercise games and VR titles.
+As of 2021, Team6 has developed over 80 games, some of which feature motorsport licenses such as the National Hot Rod Association and Monster Jam.
+The studio has been criticized for its generally poor quality of games, such as FlatOut 3: Chaos & Destruction, which is the 5th worst rated game on Steam, Road Rage, which Metacritic lists as the second-worst game of 2017, and Taxi Chaos, which Metacritic lists as the fourth-worst game of 2021.
+Since 2016, the studio has decided to fully focus on mobile and console games.
+They are currently also working on health and exercise games and VR titles.